 Ethics clearance may need to be obtained from the Human Research Ethics Committee.
 Assistance is provided by the Research Integrity and Ethics team.

-To provide a quality User Experience, Information System Owners should continuously improve their systems through the regular collection and analysis of data and consequent staged upgrade until the system is as efficient and effective as required to provide a satisfying User Experience.
+To provide a quality User Experience, Information System Custodians should continuously improve their systems through the regular collection and analysis of data and consequent staged upgrade until the system is as efficient and effective as required to provide a satisfying User Experience.
 This is illustrated below in Figure 2.

 Figure 2: Approach, Deployment, Results and Improvement (ADRI) Quality Cycle

 A quality User Experience will be assured by focussing on the goals, plans, inputs and processes of a system as represented in the Approach and Deployment phases of the ADRI cycle (refer Figure 2 above).

 Information System Custodians must place emphasis on evidencing what is achieved through the Results phase.
 The results should measure effectiveness of the system with reference to design specifications and inform further goal development to modify the system as appropriate.
 As indicated in Figure 2 (above), the User Experience will be constantly improved as systems are regularly reviewed.

 Information System Custodians must use results, in the form of qualitative and/or quantitative data, to gain an insight into User interactions with the system.
 Qualitative data is gathered through User Research to understand why Users do certain things.
 Quantitative data is garnered through analytics which identify what actions Users take and how many Users take those actions.

 Quantitative data enables the determination of baselines which can be used to inform design decisions, develop Key Performance Indicators and measure the effectiveness of the system.

 Information System Custodians must use Analytics and User Research to investigate, monitor and optimise the User Experience helping to: